 On June 8, 1953, Martha Lillard celebrated her fifth birthday with a party at an amusement park in Oklahoma.
 A little over a week had polio or post-polio syndrome either later, she woke up with a sore throat and a weaned themselves off the machines or pain in her neck.
-Her family took her to the hospital, where she was diagnosed with po-
+Her family took her to the switched to another form of ventilator, hospital, where she was diagnosed with po-